Ria424/developers-animatesdk-docs/Timeline_object/Timeline5.md

 #### Description

-Method; converts a range of frames to keyframes (or converts the selection if no frames are specified) on the current layer.
+Method; Converts a range of frames to keyframes (or converts the selection if no frames are specified) on the current layer.

 #### Example